PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 ### 1. CODEBASE ANALYSIS

 **Frontend:**
-- The student registration form is likely implemented in a React component, possibly using Material Design components for UI consistency.
+- The student registration form is implemented in a React component, likely using Material Design components for UI consistency.
 - The file `src/components/StudentRegistrationForm.jsx` is where the form is defined and will need to be updated to include the new 'date of joining' field.
+- The frontend should validate the 'date of joining' to ensure it does not accept future dates and is required for new registrations.

 **Backend:**
-- The backend is assumed to be a Node.js/Express application.
+- The backend is a Node.js/Express application.
 - The file `src/server/routes/student.js` handles student-related routes and will need to be updated to process the new 'date of joining' field.
+- The backend should validate the date format and ensure it is not a future date before saving to the database.
 - The database is MongoDB, and the users collection will need to be updated to include the 'date of joining' field.

 **Validation:**
-- The 'date of joining' field should accept valid date formats and not allow future dates.
+- The 'date of joining' field should accept valid date formats (e.g., YYYY-MM-DD) and not allow future dates.
 - The field should be required for new registrations but optional for existing records.

 ### 2. IMPLEMENTATION STRATEGY